zcash/zcash/doc/book/src/user/metrics.md

 ### Example metrics collection with Docker

-The example instructions below were tested on Windows 10 using Docker Desktop with the WSL 2 backend:
+The example instructions below were tested on Windows 10 using Docker Desktop with the WSL 2 backend, connected to a `zcashd` running inside WSL2 (but not inside Docker):

 ```
 # Create a storage volume for Grafana (once)